morganthomas/winning-arguments/winning-arguments.md

 ## Truth

 What is truth?
 What does it mean for something to be true?
-Let's start by using the words "true" and "truth," and "false" and "falsehood," in a mixture of obviously true statements, and truisms whose truth might be less clear:
+Let's start by using the words "true" and "truth," and "false" and "falsehood," in a mixture of obviously true statements, and truisms whose truth might be less clear in some cases:

 * It is true that smoking causes lung cancer.
 * "Smoking causes lung cancer" is a true statement.